crystal-lang/crystal/CONTRIBUTING.md

 ### Merging

-Make sure, the pull request has been on the merge queue for some time (usually 1+ business days) and there has not been any more recent discussion that questions the current state of the change.
+Before merging, make sure the pull request has been on the merge queue for some time (usually 1+ business days) and there has not been any more recent discussion that questions the current state of the change.

-Now, the pull request can finally be merged.
+If conditions are met, the pull request can finally be merged.
 Use squash merge to not pollute the version history of the main branch with details of the pull request process.
 For non-trivial changes, the merge commit should contain a short description.

 ### For maintainers with push access